art049/odmantic/docs/engine.md

 !!!
 Tip "Why are transactions needed ?"
     A transaction is a mechanism that allows you to execute multiple operations in a single atomic operation.
-This is useful when you want to ensure that a set of operations is atomicly on a specific document.
+This is useful when you want to ensure that a set of operations is atomicly performed on a specific document.

 !!!
 Error "MongoDB transaction support"
     Transactions are only supported in a replica sets (Mongo 4.0+) or sharded clusters